xenorama/oneirotomy/README.md

 Written by Tim Heinze © 2020, [www.xenorama.com](www.xenorama.com)

 ## Purpose
 Provide a set of objects which support offline, frame-by-frame, hiQ rendering of generative, ineractive content built in Max/MSP/Jitter.
 Designed to be implemented as intuitively as possible in any previously developed patching environment, limited only by the latter's complexity.

+#### Header 4

 ## Requirements
 Cycling '74 Max. jit.world context.